Merck Manual

 • Sometimes fluids given intravenously

-• Antihistamines and other drugs
+• Antihistamines and other medications

 If breathing is severely impaired, a breathing tube may be inserted into the windpipe (trachea) through the person’s mouth or nose (intubation) or through a small incision in the skin over the trachea, and oxygen (if needed) is given through the breathing tube.
-If the person's blood pressure is very low, epinephrine may be given through the breathing tube.

 A corticosteroid is sometimes given to help prevent symptoms from recurring several hours later, although whether this treatment is necessary is unclear.